Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 <br />

-To start our project we use `npx`, which eXecutes Node Packages.
+To start our project we use `yarn`, which eXecutes Node Packages.
 Node packages are the primary way that JavaScript libraries are shared, and we will learn more about installing and using them ourselves in later lessons!

 ### !end-callout

-After running `create-react-app`, we'll have a new project folder.
+After running `create react-app`, we'll have a new project folder.
 We should `cd` into our project folder before we do anything else!

 ```bash
 $ cd hello-world